ghernandez345/currencyMeter/README.md

 ## Running

-Before anything run command `npm install`.
+Before anything run the command `npm install`.

 To start the app run `npm start`.
-Then go to http://localhost:3000
+Then go to http://localhost:3000.

 To build the bundle run `npm run build`.